scalacenter/course-management-tools/README.md

 It is important to note that the final zip name is determined by the name of the repo that you pass in.
 So in the above scenario, the final zip generated would be `FTTS-fast-track-scala-exercises-2.0.0.zip`

+## The __masteradm__ command

+The `masteradm` command was added to allow the following operations on a master repository:

+- Delete an exercise
+    - Run `masteradm -d  <exercise number> <masterRepo>`

+    This will delete the exercise from your master repository and re-create the root `build.sbt` file.
+Note that the numbering of the remaining exercises doesn't change.

+- Add an exercise by duplicating an existing one and insert it before that exercise
+    - Run `masteradm -dib <exercise number> <masterRepo>`

+    This will duplicate the exercise with the given number and insert it before the specified exercise.
+In case this leads to a duplicate exercise number, all exercises, starting from the specified exercise, will be renumbered upwards by one.
+Otherwise, the exercise numbers remain unchanged.
+The duplicated exercise name will be copied from the specified exercise with `_copy` appended to it.
+The root `build.sbt` file will be regenerated.

+- (Re-)generate the root build.sbt file based on the master repo folder structure
+     - Run `masteradm -b <masterRepo>`

+- Renumber exercises (with an optional _offset_ and _step_ size between consecutive exercises)
+    - Run `masteradm -r [-ro offset] [-rs step] <masterRepo>`

+    By default, this will renumber all exercises starting from offset 0 with a step size of 1 between consecutive exercises.
+Optionally, `-ro offset` can be specified to start numbering from that offset.
+Also, an optional step size between exercises can be specified (`-rs step`).
+The root `build.sbt` file will be regenerated.

+## Tweaking tool behaviour via configuration

+Many options can now be set via [Typesafe] configuration.

+The reference configuration can be found in `src/main/resources/reference.conf`.

+By default, the tools will look for a file `course-management.conf` in the root folder of your master project.
+All tools allow you to point to a specific configuration file via a command line option.
+Simply add `-cfg <configuration-file> to any command.

+At present, the following configuration parameters are available:

+- `studentify.test-code-folders`: A list of folders in which test code is located.
+These folders apply across all exercises of you studentified project.
+It doesn't matter of some exercise doesn't have some or all of these folders: it will just work.
+- `studentify.studentify-mode-select`: The mode used to studentify a project. at present, only `classic` mode is available.
+- `studentify.studentify-mode-classic.studentified-base-folder`: the name of the folder in which studentified source code will be located.
+Default is `exercises`.
+Handy if you want to have a more meaningful name in case you use the tools to generate a studentified version for non-training purposes (e.g. meetups, talks, demos, ...)

+> Note: restrictions apply to this name (e.g. no `-` characters, etc.) This isn't checked, so you're warned!

+- `studentify.relative-source-folder`: The tools now allow you to have multiple master projects in a single git repository.
+For example, you might have a java and a Scala version of your code which are put in separate folders each with the same layout as any other "normal" master project.
+This option allows you to point to the root folder your want to work with (e.g. the java version).

+> Note: In the example of a java and a scala version, you might have two corresponding project configuration files and point to the appropriate one by using the `-cfg` command line option.

+- `studentify.solution-folder`: name of the folder in the studentified version of the project in which the exercise solution will be hidden.
+Default is `.cue`.
+- `studentify.master-base-project-name`: project name of the root project in your master repo.
+This name will be selected when the `masteradm` command regenerates the root `build.sbt` file.
+- `studentify.studentified-project-name`: equivalent for the name of the root project of a studentified version of your master repo.
+- `studentify.console-colors`: Allows one to customise some colors in the output of a studentified project.
+- `studentify.studentify-files-to-clean-up`: A list of files/folders that are present in your master repo but that will be deleted from the studentified version of that repo.

 ## Appendix 1 - Course management tools summary

 ### studentify